scrapinghub/sample-projects/scrapy_price_monitor/_scrapy_price_monitor_OLD/README.md

 ## Supporting Further Retailers

+This project currently only works with 3 online retailers, and you can list them
+running:

+    $ scrapy list
+    amazon.com
+    bestbuy.com
+    ebay.com

-To add a retailer, just create a spider to handle the product pages from it.
+If the retailer that you want to monitor is not yet supported, just create a spider to handle the product pages from it.
 To include a spider for samsclub.com, you could run:

     $ scrapy genspider samsclub.com samsclub.com